zeka035/node-pcsclite/README.md

     On **macOS** and **Windows** you **don't have to install** anything, **pcsclite API** is provided by the OS.

-    On Linux/UNIX you'd probably need to install pcsclite library and deamon**.
+    On Linux/UNIX you'd probably need to install pcsclite library and daemon**.

     > For example, in Debian/Ubuntu:
     > ```bash